vgrazi/contract-driven-development/script.md

 "# contract-driven-development"
-Note, there are two main branches... before-taxId and with-taxId
+The goal is to change the provider contract, which originally accepts a date String in the form 2019-08-29, to the new state which accepts an date as seconds since epoch

-Before Tax ID has the endpoints mocked with Mockito
+There are two main branches... master and date-string date-string is the starting state, with endpoints mocked with Mockito, no contracts, and dates as strings master is the target state with dates as longs, and using contracts

-After TaxId has the endpoints tested with stub runner, and all of the provider requests, implementations, and contracts including the taxId
+master has the endpoints tested with stub runner, and all of the provider requests, implementations, and contracts including the taxId

 Note: The before branch contains all of the bookmarks, as commented with
 // Bookmark 1 thru 9, and 0